OpenCloud with Docker Compose + Integrated Traefik

 Set your deployment options

-For Example without Collabora:
+Example configuration without Collabora:

 COMPOSE_FILE=docker-compose.yml:traefik/opencloud.yml